Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 • Travel insurance documents

-• International Driving Permit (if you plan to use a rental car)
+• International Driving Permit (if you plan to rent a car)

 Useful Items to Bring

-• Power adapter (Japan uses 100V and Type A plugs)
+• Power adapter (Japan uses 100V electricity and Type A plugs)

 • A small Japanese-English dictionary or translation app

-• Lightweight travel umbrella (especially during the rainy season)
+• A lightweight folding umbrella (especially during the rainy season)

-• Comfortable walking shoes (sightseeing often involves a lot of walking)
+• Comfortable walking shoes (many attractions require a lot of walking)

-• Culturally appropriate clothing (for visiting temples and shrines)
+• Appropriate clothing for visiting temples and shrines

-Rental Pocket Wi-Fi: Available at airport counters.
-Connects multiple devices simultaneously and is economical for longer stays.
+Rental Pocket Wi-Fi: Available at airport counters and capable of connecting multiple devices at the same time.
+It can be a cost-effective option for longer stays.

-SIM Card: Purchasing a Japanese SIM card allows you to use mobile data directly.
-Available at airports and electronics retailers.
+SIM Cards: Purchasing a Japanese SIM card allows you to access mobile data directly.
+SIM cards are available at airports and electronics retailers.

-Free Wi-Fi: Available at major train stations, convenience stores, and cafes, though reliability and coverage vary by location.
+Free Wi-Fi: Free Wi-Fi is available at major train stations, convenience stores, cafés, and other public locations.
+However, connection quality and reliability may vary depending on the location.

 Arrival Procedures

-1. Immigration (Present your passport and arrival card)
+1. Immigration inspection (present your passport and arrival documents)

 Guide to Japan's Major Tourist Destinations